aexol-studio/deenruv/packages/react-ui-devkit/README.md

 ### `useGFFLP`

 Type-safe form state management driven by GraphQL `ModelTypes`.
-Creates form fields for specific properties of a GraphQL type with built-in validation.
+Creates form fields for specific properties of a GraphQL type with built-in validation, dot-path nested updates, and `customFields` merge semantics.

+> **Note:** A deprecated alias `useGLFFP` is exported for backward compatibility and will be removed in a future major version.
+Always use `useGFFLP` in new code.

 ```ts
 import { useGFFLP } from '@deenruv/react-ui-devkit';